bqi343/cp-notebook/Questions.md

 ## General

+> Hey, could you help me get started with competitive programming.

+> Please suggest me some steps how I can get better in competitive programming.

 > Please suggest me a step by step process so that I can master DS and ALGO on my own and be great at coding.

 > I've been doing Programming since almost 2 years, And I didn't see a much progress.
 I sometimes struggle with Div2 C in contest time.
 I have solved almost 400 problems from different OJs like spoj, codechef or cf. I generally got fear from higher difficulty problems.